JuliaML/MLDataPattern.jl/docs/index.rst

    documentation/datasubset

-At this point we know what data container and data subsets are.
+By this point we know what are data containers and data subsets.
 In particular we discussed how we can split our data container into disjoint subsets.
 We have even seen how we can use tuples to link multiple data container together on a per-observation level.
-While we mentioned that this is particular useful for labeled data, we did not really elaborate on what that means.
-In order to change that, we will spend the next section solely on working with data container that have **targets**.
+While we mentioned that this is particularly useful for labeled data, we did not really elaborate on what that means.
+In order to change that, we will spend the next section solely on working with data containers that have **targets**.
 This will put us into the realm of supervised learning.
-We will see how we can work with labeled data container and what special functionality is available for them.
+We will see how we can work with labeled data containers and what special functionality is available for them.

 ..
 TODO Labeled Data Sources

-Now that we have discussed all the basics, we can start to cover some of the more advanced topic.
+Now that we have discussed all the basics, we can start to cover some of the more advanced topics.
 A particularly important aspect of modern Machine Learning is what is known as *model selection*.
 Most of the time, this boils down to choosing appropriate hyper-parameters for the model one is working with.
 To avoid